 The Master Plan 2020 includes several mobility projects that ensure smooth traffic flows in and around the city:

 - New tram connections are being created, both within the city and to a number of other municipalities (Zwijndrecht (already created), Wijnegem (already created), Beveren, Wilrijk, Kontich).
 One of the major projects within this framework, Noorderlijn/Brabo 2, concerns the construction of a new tram line which connects the north of Antwerp (Eilandje district) with the centre.

 - The Operaplein and the Franklin Rooseveltplaats are becoming an important multimodal node.
-Cars drive underground there, and there´s an underground car park.
+Cars drive underground there, and there is also an underground car park.
 In addition, there are important connections by tram, premetro and bus.